vvnrzn/Vivari/README.md

 ## 1. Overview

-- Vivari (Derived from vivariuM; Latin for "place of life") is an aquarium care app designed to help aquarium owners keep track of their aquariums, water parameters, and care tasks.
+- Vivari (Derived from vivarium ; Latin for "place of life") is an aquarium care app designed to help aquarium owners keep track of their aquariums, water parameters, and care tasks.
 - Live Demo: https://vvnrzn.github.io/Vivari/

 ## 2. Setup and installation